 Although, you’ll lose significant floor coverage, especially if you don’t have ample space.

-An alternative would be to mix the table shapes, round and rectangle to maximize on space.
+An alternative to avoid loosing space would be to mix the table shapes, round and rectangle to maximize on space.

-You’ll notice that most concerts, awards shows and events with a specific focal point, feature this table layout as sectional seating.
+You’ll notice that most concerts, awards shows and events with a specific focal point, feature this table layout.

 Ideal for: Minimal number of guests for training sessions, product launches, or entertainment events (VIP/sectional).